hazelcast/hazelcast-reference-manual/src/SplitBrainProtection.md

 * Lock (for Hazelcast 3.8 and higher versions)
 * Queue (for Hazelcast 3.8 and higher versions)

-Each data structure to be protected should have the quorum configuration added to it as explained in the [Configuring Quorum section](#configuring-quorum).
+Each data structure to be protected should have the configuration added to it as explained in the [Configuring Split-Brain Protection section](#configuring-split-brain-protection).

 ### Time Window for Split-Brain Protection